Table of Contents

 Totals 849.85 (MB) 11,000,955 785,437

-I’m not looking for much, just some idea of what we have.
+I’m not seeking much, just some idea of what is present.
 The following code is an example of what was run in the REPL as I was exploring the data, but it is runnable as a script on my GitHub.
-Python is quite capable of handling all these files simultaneously:
+Python is capable of handling all these files simultaneously:

 Example: Analysing Exported Registry Files